avidbiscuit/ait-wiki/content/items/coral.md

 ## Coral?

 This is the Tardis, it is crafted from Coral Fragments.
 It is placed on Soul Sand inside of a Rift Chunk.
-Simular to crops in the game, the Tardis Coral is grown in stages over time (this can be sped up by changing the games random tick speed).
+Simular to crops in the game, the Coral Growth is grown in stages over time (this can be sped up by changing the games random tick speed).

 ## Recipe